 - If you are obligated to release due to timely disclosure laws, issue your release immediately and then re-release it on Monday morning before markets open.
 Also be prepared to arrange interviews over the weekend.

-- In a disaster scenario you should put out a holding statement with a scheduled follow-up in 24 hours or less.
+- In a public disaster scenario you should put out a holding statement with a scheduled follow-up in 24 hours or less.
 In your follow-up release include known facts that have emerged and schedule further follow-ups and press conferences as needed until the disaster has subsided.
-Send out a summary release before markets open about what has happened, what is known, and what remains to be determined.
+Send out a summary release before markets open on Monday about what has happened, what is known, and what remains to be determined.

 Be Kind to Your Frontline Audience